 2) If, instead, that kind of dress doesn’t exist in your wardrobe, then reward yourself with that gift.
 You are a woman engaged in many roles, as a mother and a wife, as a worker and a friend and it is right to appreciate your work with what you like most.
 For every new purchase that gets into your closet, try to get out at least one item to choose among shoes, bags, accessories, clothes.
 Free the wardrobe from what is old to make room for what is new, without throwing anything away, but giving it to those who are in need, both friends and associations for charity.

 3) Remember that buying less clothes is equivalent to giving value to your money.
-You usually spend hours closed inside the office, thus away from your family, nature and hobbies, in order to earn a salary, which means that the working time taken away from the most important things of your life is returned to you in the form of money you can invest in purchases and experiences.
+You usually spend hours closed inside the office, thus away from your family, nature and hobbies, in order to earn a salary.
+This means that the working time taken away from the most important things of your life is returned to you in the form of money you can invest in purchases and experiences.
 So, starting from the assumption that the value of passions and feelings is always priceless, also accepting the fact that the economy indirectly attributes a price to them (it is more or less like saying that two hours of work, away from your family, can be calculated around 25 Euros) buy only consciously, spend the money you have earned for what counts.
 Do not buy anything just because it is cheap, buy it if you really like it and if you need it.

 4) The most sustainable fashion is the recycled one, the one based on what has already been produced and therefore consider the opportunity of reusing clothes until the end of their days.
 Search online, in street markets and specialized shops, buy recycled clothes.
 Think about this question and look for the answer.
 What is more sustainable for the environment and society, the vintage bag in real leather you inherited from your mom or the new bag in fake leather that you saw in a fashion magazine?